Best AR-15 Pistol Brace and Answers to All of Your Questions About Them

 Staring Into the Legal Abyss - The Legalities of Pistol Braces

-Disclaimer: The information provided here should not be treated as legal advice.
+Disclaimer: The information provided here is NOT legal advice.
 It is the responsibility of consumers and readers to understand and comply with all federal, state, and local laws regarding purchasing or building a firearm.
 It is YOUR responsibility to comply with all applicable laws.

 The following points are simply what I've gathered from my own personal research and what practices I follow at the time of writing this, as a U.S. citizen.
 This is not necessarily a complete description of the legalities surrounding pistol braces, and I am not a lawyer; so again, take responsibility and do your own research.

 Here’s why you might choose a pistol brace over a traditional stock:

 A rifle must have a minimum barrel length of 16" and a minimum overall length of 26".
 A rifle is any weapon designed and intended to be fired from the shoulder.
 Recent ATF approval letters have stated that a pistol brace does not redesign a firearm such that it is intended to be fired from the shoulder.

 This becomes a particularly interesting legal issue when it comes to short-barreled rifles.
 The NFA is responsible for U.S. regulations on automatic weapons, shotguns, suppressors and short-barreled rifles (SBRs).
 According to the NFA, an SBR is defined as a rifle with a barrel of less than 16”.
 SBRs are great for several reasons: at the most practical level, they are lighter and easier to carry than their long-barrel counterparts.
 They can also be easier to handle and shoot.

 The trouble is that purchasing or building an SBR will require you to submit a "Form 1" through the ATF and pay a $200 tax stamp.
 You will then need to wait around 6-10 months for approval.
 Note: You cannot possess or build an SBR without completed approval from the ATF.